devky690/Pokemon-Socket-IO/README.md

 different move

 # Bug Fixes
 Sometimes if a player starts a game early without another playing being room the game can never end.
-To fix the user would need to refresh their browser.
+To fix the user would need to refresh their browser or press join game again.
 But this doesnt happen all time - sometimes its okay, so not a big bug.
 And player shouldnt be starting a game early anyhow.

 Also when a player joins a room with other players.
 If they join a different room, they will be able to see the previous room messages, but they shouldnt even be joining another group of players room anyhow.
 I want to just limit to two players